setavenger/blindbit-spend/README.md

     npx expo start
    ```

-    To run on a physical iOS device
+    To run on a physical iOS device (I don't have an android so android is not really tested at this point)
    ```bash
     npx expo run:ios --configuration Release --device
    ```